About Atrial Fibrillation

-For some people with atrial fibrillation, antiarrhythmic drugs are ineffective or can lose effectiveness over time.
-Also, some people may not be able to take the medicines because of side effects.
+For some people with atrial fibrillation, antiarrhythmic drugs are ineffective, can lose effectiveness over time or are not ideal due to negative side effects.
 In those cases, other treatment options are considered, such as ablation therapy, cardioversion or a pacemaker.

 Electrical cardioversion is a treatment that involves delivering a short electrical shock to the chest which helps reset the heart to a normal heart rhythm.
 A special external defibrillation machine is used.
-This treatment is performed while the patient is under sedation in our electrophysiology lab.
-Patients can typically go home the same day of the procedure after being monitored.
-Our heart rhythm experts have experience with special external defibrillators and intravenous medications that can be used, if necessary, to improve the success rate of electrical cardioversion.
+This treatment is performed while the patient is under sedation in our electrophysiology lab and patients can often go home the same day.

 Radiofrequency Catheter Ablation

 Radiofrequency catheter ablation is a treatment that uses high frequency radio waves to destroy the tissue source of atrial fibrillation.
-Catheter ablation can cure atrial fibrillation--especially in patients with paroxysmal atrial fibrillation (patients who are not in atrial fibrillation all of the time) -- with success rates reaching 70-80 percent.
+Catheter ablation can cure atrial fibrillation--especially in patients with paroxysmal atrial fibrillation (occasional episodes of atrial fibrillation) -- with success rates reaching 70-80 percent.